2019 Update: The Many Ways to Go Solar

 Historically that has meant that ground mounted systems in the northeast involve heavy excavation to pour large concrete footers to support the solar array.
 The concrete work is not only CO2 intensive and disruptive to the site, but costly.
 As a result, ground-mounted solutions have historically commanded a significant premium over roof-mounted projects of a similar size.

 Our engineering team, not to be deterred by the challenge of marrying absolutely perfect product performance with a need to reduce costs and gain efficiency, has evaluated hundreds of racking and foundation solutions over the years.
-This year, we made an investment that significantly improves our ability to install ground-mounted arrays: a Pauselli 900 solar pile driver, which allows us to installed pile-driven posts or ground screws for solar arrays without the need for any concrete.
+This year, we made an investment that significantly improves our ability to install ground-mounted arrays: a Pauselli 900 earth screw machine, which allows us to installed pile-driven posts or ground screws for solar arrays without the need for any concrete.

 What used to take hours can now be done in a matter of minutes, and with far less disruption to the site!